argilla-io/distilabel/docs/sections/learn/tasks/text_generation.md

 ```

 !!!
 Note
-    We can see the `response` contais "Not Equal", but it didn't strictly followed the prompt as requested.
+    We can see the `response` contains "Not Equal", but it didn't strictly followed the prompt as requested.
 This can be a hint that a more powerful model is required, or the prompt needs some extra tuning.

 ## Guided text generation